ethereum/portal-network-specs/portal-wire-protocol.md

 #### Find Content (0x04)

-Request message to get the `content` with `content_key`, **or**, in case the recipient does not have the data, a list of ENR records of nodes that are closer than the recipient is to the requested content.
+Request message to get the `content` with `content_key`, **or**, in case the recipient does not have the data, a list of ENR records of nodes that are closest to the requested content.

 ```
 selector     = 0x04